 CATFISH (CHANNEL AND WHITE).
 Please take our Catfish Survey.
-Super action in the Connecticut River from Glastonbury to Haddam (chunks of eel are the ticket).
-Interestingly some good catfish action also reported in Enfield near the launch, with some cats up to 13 lbs.
-Other places to try include our Catfish

-Management Lakes like Black Pond Meriden, Lake Kenosia, Mohegan Park Pond, Burr Pond, Birge Pond, and the Maltby Lakes.
+Super action in the Connecticut River from Glastonbury to Haddam (chunks of eel are the ticket) and some good catfish action also in the Enfield near the launch.
+Other places to try include our Catfish Management Lakes like Black Pond Meriden, Lake Kenosia, Mohegan Park Pond, Burr Pond, Birge Pond, and the Maltby Lakes.